 Need Help?

-If you’re looking for help to ensure your policies and agreements are up to date, or even understanding your employees’ Modern Awards, feel free to get in touch!
-Our friendly team can be reached for a free consultation on 1800 730 617 or at team@sprintlaw.com.au.
+If you’re seeking assistance to ensure your policies and agreements are up to date, or if you need help interpreting your employees’ Modern Awards and individual contracts, feel free to get in touch!
+Our friendly team is available for a free consultation on 1800 730 617 or at team@sprintlaw.com.au.

 About Sprintlaw